James-Montgomery/team_standards/README.md

  * Be clear
  * Be simple
  * Be concise
  * Don't use jargon if you don't need to
-* Respect collegues' preferred working hours
+* Respect colleagues' preferred working hours
-* Respect collegues' time zones
+* Respect colleagues' time zones
 * Headphones on means "let me work"
-* Respect collegues' time (sometimes we need to be ehads down)
+* Respect colleagues' time (sometimes we need to be heads down)
 * Slack > Google Hangouts
 * General team dialogue is for non-dev slack channels
 * Technical dialogue (PRs, code questions, bug reporting) is for dev slack channels